nbarrasson/aroworkshop/_entries/01-01 prerequisites.md

 Go to <https://dev.azure.com> and sign-in with your Azure subscription credentials.

 If this is your first time to provision an Azure DevOps account, you'll be taken through a quick wizard to create a new organization.
 Don't worry, it's free.

 {% endcollapsible %}

+### Install Openshift AzDo extension

+In order to interact with the Openshift cluster you'll need the corresponding Azure DevOps extension.

+{% collapsible %}

+Head over to https://marketplace.visualstudio.com/items?itemName=redhat.openshift-vsts to install the extension on your organization

+{% endcollapsible %}